tunjid/me/readme.md

 Real time updates are implemented with websockets via [socket.io](https://socket.io/).
 I intend to move the android client to FCM for efficiency reasons in the future.

+#### Models

+The app offers 3 main data types:

+* `Archive`: Content I've produced over the years: Articles, projects and talks.
+* `User`: The creator of the content shown.
+This is really just me.
+* `SavedState`: App saved state.
+This is navigation state, and screen sate of each navigation destination.

+### Domain Layer

+The domain layer offers abstractions that consolidate common patterns and business logic across each future and its screen.
+There are two main types here:

+* `NavStateHolder`: Manages the app navigation state and interacts with the `SavedStateRepository`.
+It provides Navigation as state.
+* `GlobalUiStateHolder`: Manages configuration for the app and adapts it over different form factors and screen sizes.
+It provides app level UI as state.

 ### UI Layer